 Turn left to return downtown or cross and go another two blocks down beautiful Baltimore Avenue.
 At the foot, there was once a railroad station where tourists coming from the Sausalito ferry would embark to stay in the old summer cottages.
 From here, take the bike path (the former railroad route) back into downtown.

 Before or after your hike, fuel up with a great meal at Marin favorite Left Bank Brasserie, a French-style restaurant by chef Roland Passot located in the Blue Rock Inn.
-As of July 2020, Left Bank has reopened since closure due to Covid-19 and serving on the outdoor patio.

 This article has been updated to include temporary restaurant closures due to Covid-19.
 Please check restaurant websites to confirm details before visiting.